ryanlfoster/cqcontent/README.md

 cqcontent
 =========

 cqcontent is a cq content package handler written in Go (i.e. Golang).
+The command-line interface makes it easier to integrate content package deployments into continuous integration and/or continuous delivery pipelines.
 No shelling out means no extra dependencies.
-Each sub-command does what you would expect.
+Each subcommand does what you would expect.

 The file subcommand reads a json configuration file and loops through each specified job in the array of jobs.
 It'll first validate json syntax.
 Next, it'll validate the configuration.